 Cash Flow Hedging - Foreign Currency Forward and Option Contracts: The Company may enter into foreign exchange forward and option contracts to hedge against the effect of exchange rate fluctuations on cash flows denominated in foreign currencies.
 These transactions are designated as cash flow hedges.
 The settlement or extension of these derivatives will result in reclassifications (from accumulated other comprehensive income) to earnings in the period during which the hedged transactions affect earnings.
 3M may de-designate these cash flow hedge relationships in advance of the occurrence of the forecasted transaction.
 The Company may de-designate a cash flow hedge if the forecasted transaction is no longer probable, if 3M determines that the hedge is no longer expected to be highly effective in offsetting changes in the cash flows of the forecasted transaction, or in certain other circumstances.
-The portion of gains or losses on the derivative instrument previously included in accumulated other comprehensive income for de-designated hedges remains in accumulated other comprehensive income sprobable of not occurring.
+The portion of gains or losses on the derivative instrument previously included in accumulated other comprehensive income until the forecasted transaction occurs or becomes probable of not occurring.
 Changes in the value of derivative instruments after de-designation are recorded in earnings and are included in the Derivatives Not Designated as Hedging Instruments section below.
 The maximum length of time over which 3M hedges its exposure to the variability in future cash flows of the forecasted transactions is 36 months.